tpwres/teczki-polskiego-wrestlingu/content/e/2023-12-08-ppw-turbo-og.md

 TURBO OG was a wrestling event organized by [PpW Ewenement](@/o/ppw.md), on December 8th 2023, at the [2 Koła](@/v/2kola.md) club.

 The event's name references the previous [Back to the OG](@/e/2023-02-04-ppw-back-to-the-og.md) event at the same venue, and refers to the fact that 2koła is the original, first place that held their events, dating back to 2019 with [PpW@2KOŁA](@/e/2019-12-07-ppw-untitled.md).
-Originally Jack Harrop was to face Johnny Blade in the main event, however he was sidelined due to injury, and replaced with Chris X.
+Originally British wrestler Jack Harrop was to face Johnny Blade in the main event, however he was sidelined due to injury, and replaced with Chris X.
+This was also the PpW debut of former [PTW](@/o/ptw.md) wrestler Rafi Rarytas, complete with an immediate heel-turn.

 {% card() %}
 - ["[Bill Feager](@/w/feager.md)", "Jacob Crane", {s: "#1 Contender Match", c: "[PpW Championship](@/o/ppw.md#championships)"}]